 Reunification therapy is a process designed to improve or reestablish the relationship between a parent and child.
-The focus of reunification therapy is on ascertaining the source of estrangement between the parent and child and thereafter working with the family to build or rebuild a healthy and connected relationship with the parent.
-While the Dr. Forshee may make therapeutic recommendations to the court related to the therapeutic process itself, the she will not make legal recommendations or custody recommendations.
+The focus of reunification therapy is on ascertaining the sources of estrangement or alienation between a parent and child and thereafter working with the family to build or rebuild a healthy and connected relationship between the child and parent.

 Cases of parent-child contact problems are complex and multidetermined; therefore, a child may resist or reject a parent to varying degrees and for many reasons or combination of reasons.
 Having formalized training on interventions for children’s alignment and resistance, I am trained assess, conceptualize and intervene from a research-oriented and objective approach using a systems-based, multifactor model that provides guidance to explain why some children resist contact or reject one parent and remain aligned with the other.
 Several interacting factors typically create a “perfect storm” for a continuum of parent-child contact problems.

 - Review of Relevant Documentation (Assessment Phase Part I): I require to review any and all documents that are deemed relevant to my role and responsibilities.
 These include, but are not limited to, any judicial orders (or consent orders) that have been signed in connection with this case and that are relevant to the issues in dispute, any final judgment of divorce that may have been entered in this case, custody/ parenting time evaluations that may have been completed by an expert, pleadings relevant to the my role, and any written post-judgment parenting plans that may be in effect, and any other documents or information deemed relevant or necessary.